sanguino/todo-app/presentation/slides.md

 #### Kubernetes

 > Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
-Kubernetes services, support, and tools are widely available.
+Kubernetes services, support and tools are widely available.

 - Kubernetes is a system for managing containerized applications across a cluster of nodes

-- You could use k8s in a imperative way, like docker, but the real power of k8s is that you can use it in a declarative way.
+- You could use k8s in an imperative way, like docker, but the real power of k8s is that you can use it in a declarative way.

 - Describe your desired state, and k8s will try to keep it.